Pradeep7909/iOS_Projects/README.md

   * Real-time chat functionality powered by Firebase Realtime Database.
   * Integration of MapKit for mapping features.
   * Custom UI for notifications using NotificationService and NotificationContent.
+  * Video calling using webRTC and firebase Real Time Database for connection.
   * UI Test and Unit Test for testing my project.